DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-summary.rst

       -  Program CV value on main
     * -  LCD( row, msg )
       -  Write message on a LCD/OLED screen if one is declared and used
+    * -  BROADCAST ( msg )
+      -  Broadcasts the specified text to all connected throttles/JMRI, over both serial and WiFi
     * -  PRINT( msg )
       -  Print diagnostic message to the IDE Serial Monitor and JMRI DCC++ Traffic Monitor
     * -  SERIAL( msg )